RealPacket/My-Scripts/FAQ.md

 > **a library that they *can* use, while proprietary developers *can't* use it.**
 >
 > Using the ordinary GPL is not advantageous for every library.
 > There are reasons that can make it better to use the Lesser GPL in certain cases.
-The most common case is when a free library's features are readily available for proprietary software through other libraries.
+> The most common case is when a free library's features are readily available for proprietary software
+> through other libraries.
-> In that case, the library cannot give free software any particular advantage, so it is better to
+> In that case, the library cannot give free software any particular advantage,
-> use the Lesser GPL for that library.
+> so it is better to use the Lesser GPL for that library.
 > This is why we used the Lesser GPL for the GNU C library.
 > After all, there are plenty of other C libraries;
-> using the GPL for ours would have driven proprietary software developers to use another—no problem for them, only for us.
+> using the GPL for ours would have driven proprietary software developers to use another.
+> No problem for them, only for us.
 > **However**, when a library provides a significant unique capability,
 > **like GNU Readline**, that's **a horse of a different color**.
 > The Readline library implements **input editing and history** for interactive programs,
 > and **that's a facility not generally available elsewhere**.
 > **Releasing it under the GPL and limiting its use to free programs gives our community a real boost.**
 > At least one application program is free software today specifically because that was necessary for using Readline.
-> If we amass a collection of powerful GPL-covered libraries that have no parallel available to proprietary software,
+> If we amass a collection of powerful GPL-covered libraries that have no parallel available
+> to proprietary software,
 > they will provide a range of useful modules to serve as building blocks in new free programs.
 > This will be a significant advantage for further free software development,
 > and some projects will decide to make software free in order to use these libraries.